Palestine: Peace Not Apartheid: Carter's response to criticism of the book

-Carter has responded to negative reviews in the mainstream news media in an op-ed published in the Los Angeles Times (which was excerpted in The Guardian and elsewhere):

-Book reviews in the mainstream media have been written mostly by representatives of Jewish organizations who would be unlikely to visit the occupied territories, and their primary criticism is that the book is anti-Israel.
+Carter has responded to negative reviews in the mainstream news media in an op-ed published in the Los Angeles Times (which was excerpted in the British newspaper The Guardian and elsewhere):Book reviews in the mainstream media have been written mostly by representatives of Jewish organizations who would be unlikely to visit the occupied territories, and their primary criticism is that the book is anti-Israel.
 Two members of Congress have been publicly critical.
-Incoming Speaker Nancy Pelosi for instance, issued a statement (before the book was published) saying that "he does not speak for the Democratic Party on Israel."
-Some reviews posted on Amazon.com call me "anti-Semitic", and others accuse the book of "lies" and "distortions".
+Incoming House Speaker Nancy Pelosi for instance, issued a statement (before the book was published) saying that "he does not speak for the Democratic Party on Israel."
+Some reviews posted on Amazon.com call me "anti-Semitic," and others accuse the book of "lies" and "distortions."
 A former Carter Center fellow has taken issue with it, and Alan Dershowitz called the book's title "indecent."

-Out in the real world, however, the response has been overwhelmingly positive.
-I've signed books in five stores, with more than 1,000 buyers at each site.
-I've had one negative remark—that I should be tried for treason—and one caller on C-SPAN said that I was an anti-Semite.
-My most troubling experience has been the rejection of my offers to speak, for free, about the book on university campuses with high Jewish enrollment and to answer questions from students and professors.
-I have been most encouraged by prominent Jewish citizens and members of Congress who have thanked me privately for presenting the facts and some new ideas.

-He also wrote a "Letter to Jewish Citizens of America" explaining "his use of the term 'apartheid' and sympathizing with Israelis who fear terrorism."

-In his op-ed "Reiterating the Keys to Peace", published in The Boston Globe on 20 December 2006, Carter summarizes "[s]ome major points in the book":